 Phases of Work at Talbot Gateway

-The first phase saw the construction of Sainsbury’s supermarket, the development of offices and Bickerstaffe Square.
+- The first phase saw the construction of Sainsbury’s supermarket, the development of offices and Bickerstaffe Square.
 It now accommodates more than 1,000 public and private-sector employees including Blackpool Council.
+More about Phase One of Talbot Gateway and Bickerstaffe Square

 Why does Blackpool need a Tramway Extension?